prometheus/prometheus/docs/querying/functions.md

 # => {}
 ```

-In the second example, `absent()` tries to be smart about deriving labels of the
+In the first two examples, `absent()` tries to be smart about deriving labels
-1-element output vector from the input vector.
+of the 1-element output vector from the input vector.

 ## `ceil()`